Factsheet: Energy in the United Kingdom

 In the first half of the 20th century, drawing on its colonial empire, the country embarked on a second revolution, that of oil.

 In 1983, after violent clashes with miners, Margaret Thatcher’s government began to phase out coal production.
-She diversified the British energy mix by developing oil and gas in the North Sea, beginning a nuclear program and liberalization of the market.
+She diversified the British by developing oil and gas in the North Sea, beginning a nuclear program and liberalization of the market.

 The Basics 💡